-With these 10 simple contraptions that are easy enough to make with things you find around the house, you and your family can launch the fun whether you’re inside on a rainy day or outside in the summer sun.
+Whether it’s a dream of flying through the air or exploring the cosmos, all kids long to take off and let their imaginations soar.
+With these nine simple contraptions that are easy enough to make with things you find around the house, you and your family can launch the fun whether you’re inside on a rainy day or outside in the sun.

-You might even sneak in a physics or engineering lesson while you’re at it, but the kids won’t notice — they’ll be too busy hurling plastic bottles, planes, rockets, pom-poms, and more through the air.
+You might even sneak in a physics or engineering lesson while you’re at it, but the kids won’t notice — they’ll be too busy hurling plastic bottles, planes, rockets, pom-poms and more through the air.

-Toy paper helicopter
+1. Toy paper helicopter

-Quick bottle rocket
+3. Quick bottle rocket

 Not every contraption has to be fancy or even very complicated to be fun.
 With just five components found around the house, kids can turn a plastic bottle into a rocket in almost no time at all.
 Karyn Tripp at Teach Beside Me walks you through using baking soda wrapped in tissue, vinegar, a plastic bottle and a cork in an explosive combination that is practically guaranteed to keep the family outside for hours.

-Rocket power jetpack
+4. Rocket power jetpack

-Pool noodle pom-poms shooter
+5. Pool noodle pom-poms shooter

-Over at Frogs, Snails and Puppy Dog Tails, Jaime tackled a classic contraption, the marshmallow shooter, and wanted to find ways to make it both fun and toddler friendly.
+Over at Frogs, Snails and Puppy Dog Tails, Jaime tackled a classic contraption, the marshmallow shooter, and wanted to find ways to make it both fun and toddler-friendly.
 The secret ingredient?
 A pool noodle.
 Jaime’s ingenious creation is ideal for launching colorful pom-poms, leaving the shooter (and your kids) free from a sticky marshmallow mess.

 Hovercrafts aren’t contraptions of the future: they’re surprisingly easy to make with just a few household items.
-All For The Boys gives you the know-how to make a hovercraft, which floats like an air hockey puck, but is powerful enough to carry LEGO minifigs.
+All for the Boys gives you the know-how to make a hovercraft, which floats like an air hockey puck but is powerful enough to carry Lego minifigs.
 You might have to help with the hot glue, but while you craft it together you can chat about airflow and friction.
 Kids can experiment taking their new hovercrafts for a spin on different surfaces — even water!

-Printable paper rockets
+8. Printable paper rockets

 If you’ve ever blown the wrapper off a straw before, this all-ages contraption will feel familiar.
 Picklebums offers a printable template for a rolled-up paper rocket that fits snugly around a straw.
 Kids can spend hours coloring and decorating the detailed designs, then creating and launching their one-of-a-kind rockets.

-DIY shuttle launcher
+9. DIY shuttle launcher

 Have you had hours of fun with a Stomp Rocket?
 Make your own!
 Older kids who are looking for a little more of a challenge, will particularly like this DIY shuttle launcher from Under the Sycamore.
 Unless you already have PVC pipe around the house, this project will require a quick trip to the home improvement store, but it’s well worth it.
 Once the shuttle and launcher are put together, kids of any age will adore stomping on the launcher and sending the shuttle into the sky.